DEFINITIONS - A NEUROLOGY GLOSSARY

 Lasegue sign - passively flexing leg triggers radicular pain down the back of the leg.
 If this is the same pain the patient has been suffering, it supports radiculopathy, usually from a lateral disc prolapse affecting L5 or S1.

 Lhermitte's sign - this is a symptom, not a sign, although you could also demonstrate it in clinic.
+I've put it here as people tend to call it a sign - really, it's a phenomenon.
 Neck flexion causes electric shocks into the limbs and down the back.
 The best-known cause is demyelination but it can be caused by many forms of damage.

 Myerson's sign - tapping the glabella causes us to blink, but we usually habituate (stop after a few taps).
 In Parkinson's this habituation is lost and blinking continues with further taps.
 This test can look somewhat rude so it is important to at least explain what you are about to do (even if you don't say what you expect to see, which could influence behaviour).